 - Some sharks can live to reach the ripe old age of 100!
 However, most sharks live about 25 to 30 years.
 Sadly, the shark's average lifespan is decreasing as a result of over-fishing and accidental bycatch.

-For lots more information on sharks and related topics, check out the links on the next page.
+For lots more information on sharks and related topics, check out the links below.